JagadeeshRelli/QR-AND-BAR-CODE-SCANNER/README.md

 # QR/BAR CODE SCANNER
-An OpenCV python project which scans qr or bar codes through camera and displays the decoded data.
+An OpenCV python project which scans qr and bar codes through camera and displays the decoded data.

 ## modules used
 - opencv